What Makes an Effective Christian Teacher?

 Being self-aware is important.
-The decisions we make about attending conferences, taking on further study, seeking feedback, collaborating with colleagues, or learning a new skill, spending focussed time reading God’s word and considering our lives lived shaped by the Story, influences us as effective educators.
+The decisions we make about attending conferences, taking on further study, seeking feedback, collaborating with colleagues, or learning a new skill, spending focussed time reading God’s word, and considering our lives lived shaped by the Story, influence us as effective educators.

 Here are just a few intentional practices I suggest we can develop in our craft (and that you won’t find in secular readings):